thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Sending-Data.md

 TinySolution supports sending data in multiple formats, most notably XML, JSON and binary.
 The first two are a structured data format which allows for a much more flexible way of working with data.
-Nonetheless we can send (and receive) raw binary data directly from the TinyMesh if we know the required addressing information.
-As we will see shortly, we can variate not only the content type we are sending, but also the representation we want in return.
+Nonetheless we can send (and receive) binary data directly from the TinyMesh if we know the required addressing information.
+As we will see shortly, we can not only variate the content type we are sending, but also the representation we want in return.

 ### Parameter Inference